bdittmer-godaddy/if/README.md

 	say "Well it wasn't a Steven King classic like Dark Tower, but what'cha gunna do, gotta do the Christmas thing.";
 	rule succeeds.

 A Chair is a enterable supporter in the Family Room.
+The description is "The chair has a warm blanket draped across the back and a Christmas pillow on it.
+It appears very inviting.".
 [A Family Room Fireplace is a supporter in the Family Room.
 The description is "There is a fake fireplace here decorated with stockings and the usual garb."
 A Christmas Stocking is a open container.
 The description is "The stocking is empty, you already got all the goodies."
 The Christmas Stocking is on the Family Room Fireplace.]
 A Family Room Fireplace is a scenery in the Family Room.
 The description is "There is a fake fireplace here decorated with stockings and the usual garb."
 A Nativity Scene is a scenery in the Family Room.
 The description is "There is a Nativity Scene here showing us the true reason for Christmas!".

 A Piano is a musical instrument in the Family Room.
+The description is "There are a few keys out of tune.".

 A Christmas Tree is a supporter in the Family Room.
+The description is "The tree is decorated beautifully.
+You can just make out something under the tree, perhaps there is a missed present under the tree.".
 A Present is a openable closed container.
 The description is "The tag says From: Mom & Dad."
 A Snowflake Clue is a object in the present.
 The description is "A small note card on white paper.
 There is a snowflake insignia in the top left corner."
 The reading-material of the Snowflake Clue is "Ha Ha, Tricked you.
 I've hidden your present and now you have to follow the clues to find it.  - Buddy The Elf[line break][line break]Guess I can give you a hint, you may want to look under a bed."
 Before reading the Snowflake Clue:
 	display the Figure of Snowflake.
+[This seems important, you may want to take the clue and read it.]

 There is a Present.
 [This places it "off-stage" until we move it somewhere else.]
 Instead of looking under the Christmas Tree when the Present is off-stage:
     say "There seems to be a present under the tree.";
     move the Present to the Family Room.
+After opening the Present:
+	say "You open the Present, revealing a Snowflake Clue.
+This seems important, you may want to take the clue and read it.".

 Every turn:
 	if the player is on the Chair: